terrier-org/pyterrier/docs/extending/validate.rst

             pt.validate.query_frame(inp, extra_columns=['query_vec'])
             # raises an error if the specification doesn't match

+Validation also underlies inspection: ``pyterrier.inspect.transformer_inputs()`` will call a transformer with an empty DataFrame to see what it expects.

 =========================================================  ===============================  =======================
 Function                                                   Must have column(s)              Must NOT have column(s)
 =========================================================  ===============================  =======================